TeachBooks/mirror_teachbook_manual/book/features/live_code.md

 import micropip
 await micropip.install("package_name")
 ```
-This will install the packages from Pyodide.
+This will install the packages: Micropip will look at the Pyodide package index, but also at the general PyPi index.
+If a package is pure python (i.e. no C extensions), then it can also be used by Pyodide.

 If the packages are not included in Pyodide, you can use `pip:
 ```{python}